Keirin: Keirin in Japan

 Start of a race at Tachikawa Velodrome in Tokyo.
 Riders start from the blocks and pace up to speed behind the pacer, wearing purple and orange.
 A referee observes the start in the tower to the right.

-During a race at Omiya Velodrome in Saitama, the nine racers form a line behind the pacer as they go around a corner.
+During a race at Ōmiya Velodrome in Saitama, the nine racers form a line behind the pacer as they go around a corner.